mc-imperial/bugle/README.txt

 1. Compile LLVM and Clang, as usual. http://clang.llvm.org/get_started.html

-2. Compile libclc, as usual.
+2. (Optional, only required when compiling OpenCL kernels) Compile libclc, as usual. http://libclc.llvm.org/
-   http://libclc.llvm.org/

 3. Run CMake from a build directory:
      $ mkdir /path/to/bugle-build
      $ cd /path/to/bugle-build
      $ cmake -DCMAKE_PREFIX_PATH=/path/to/llvm-build -DCMAKE_BUILD_TYPE=Release -DLIBCLC_DIR=/path/to/libclc /path/to/bugle
+   The LIBCLC_DIR parameter is optional.
 Be sure to select the same build type (CMAKE_BUILD_TYPE) used when compiling LLVM.

 4. Run 'make' from the build directory.